laishawadhwa/Girlscript_Webinar/README.md

 1. [Hands on Model building with EDA](https://colab.research.google.com/drive/1cWcHVnaYvKD5vyT1F4r1au_ANaAI4x_v?usp=sharing) : Working our way from EDA to Model building.

 2. [EDA in Bokeh](https://colab.research.google.com/drive/1_ZaTEJY4Hkz2RIj0jchwDZaUlGiEOdWG?usp=sharing)
-: You'll be working with StackOverflow question and Tags data.
-After training a Logistic regression model you'll be understanding the importance of terms towards contributing the class of the tag.
+: You'll be working with Power consumption data of indian cities and Educational data of Karnataka.

 All resources and further reading are added in the slides.